msulaksh/LUIS_Chatbot_Data/README.md

 Add/Edit data, Train your LUIS model and then properly publish it, unless you publish it, no changes will be reflected.

+As of January 2019, I am exploring on implementing mongodb as a primary storage for users sessions over chatbot.

 Thanks.
 Happy Coding.